The Adventures of Rocky and Bullwinkle (film): Plot

 Boris and Natasha chase Rocky and Bullwinkle through Chicago, but inadvertently disintegrate their helicopter in the process.
 Karen reunites with Rocky and Bullwinkle, but the trio is arrested again by numerous state troopers.
 They are tried for numerous misdemeanors in ten states, but the presiding Judge Cameo dismisses the charges after recognizing Rocky and Bullwinkle, informing the district attorney that celebrities are above the law.

 The trio buys a rickety biplane and evades Boris and Natasha again.
 The two villains consider retiring, lying to Fearless Leader that they had defeated Rocky and Bullwinkle, confident that they have already won.
 Meanwhile, the heroes' plane begins to lose altitude due to the combined weight.
 Rocky, who is flying again, flies Karen to New York to stop the broadcast, but they are captured by Boris and Natasha.
 Fearless Leader initiates his plan and broadcasts programs to brainwash most of the country.

 Bullwinkle crash-lands the plane outside the White House in Washington, D.C., and finds the president to be brainwashed by the RBTV programs, to which Bullwinkle is immune due to his natural stupidity.
 Cappy finds Bullwinkle and scans him into the White House's computer system, then e-mails him to the studio as Fearless Leader addresses the nation, disrupting the broadcast, and a chaotic fight breaks out, leading to the capture of the villains.
 Karen, Rocky and Bullwinkle ask the American public to replant Frostbite Falls, and Bullwinkle accidentally activates the CDI, transforming the villains back to their animated forms and banishing them to the Internet forever.

-In the aftermath, Rocky and Bullwinkle's careers are renewed in RBTV, renamed to "Rocky and Bullwinkle Television", and Karen goes on a date with Ole as Rocky, Bullwinkle and the Narrator return home to a rejuvenated Frostbite Falls.
+In the aftermath, Rocky and Bullwinkle's careers are renewed in RBTV, now renamed to "Rocky and Bullwinkle Television".
+Karen goes on a date with Ole, as Rocky, Bullwinkle, and the Narrator return home to a rejuvenated Frostbite Falls.